-The story begins with tracing the reasons of a young Bengali man to move from his roots to a distant land that everyone thinks as land of opportunities.
-How this decision comes from what a co-passenger tell him, while he is traveling and has a near death experience.
-How he marries a girl from Kolkata, who accompanies him to US and leads the rest of her life with him, as his wife and his companion in the distant land.
-The story of the girl who marries a stranger and lands in a strange land, learns the ways of the land and at the same time tries to keep her culture alive in her house in small little ways, misses her family on all occasions, specially when her children are born and she has no one around from the family.
+The story begins with tracing the reasons of a young Bengali man to move from his roots to a distant land that everyone thinks as a land of opportunities.
+How this decision comes from what a co-passenger tell him, while he is traveling and has a near-death experience.
+How he marries a girl from Kolkata, who accompanies him to the US.
+And leads the rest of her life with him, as his wife and his companion in the distant land.
+The story of the girl who marries a stranger and lands in a strange land learns the ways of the land and at the same time tries to keep her culture alive in her house in small little ways.
+Misses her family on all occasions.
+Especially when her children are born.
+And she has no one around from the family.

-The whole angle of the name Gogol and the kid not liking the name has actually nothing to do with identity crisis, but this what a lot of kids go through, when they have either very unusual name and everyone wants to know what it means or how they were names, or when they have an exceptionally usual name and every third kid in the class seem to have the same name.
-This angle I guess has been used a lot in the publicity and reviews of the book.
-In my opinion this is also something that a lot of people go through and nothing is unique to the characters psyche.
+The whole angle of the name Gogol and the kid not liking the name has actually nothing to do with an identity crisis.
+But this what a lot of kids go through.
+When they have either very unusual name and everyone wants to know what it means or how they were names?
+Or when they have an exceptionally usual name and every third kid in the class seem to have the same name.
+This angle I guess has been used a lot in the publicity and reviews of the book The Namesake.
+In my opinion, this is also something that a lot of people go through.
+And nothing is unique to the characters psyche.

 There are two emotions that I particularly connected with.
 One is the relationship of the protagonist with her grandmother, who tells her to go out and live her dreams.
 And not remain confined by expectations and social norms, which is what my grandmother always told me.
 It’s amazing how the grandmothers are able to let go of their conditioning and pass the wisdom to their grand-daughters.
 Which probably they could not do when they were younger to their daughters.
 A second was when the son roams and wanders in the streets of the city to get in touch with himself, I have done that so many times, especially when I am in a place that I do not know.